 Introduction

 This section describes those elements of the ASM that are unique to ASM operation.
 It contains a description of the different protocols according to the OSI layer model and recommends implementation details for each layer.
-For those elements that are common, the cross reference into Annex 1 is provided.
+For those elements that are common, the cross reference into Annex A is provided.

 The system should use TDMA techniques in a synchronized manner.